GK-Hynes/jamstack-notes/README.md

 Choosing a static site genrator can depend on: language, workflow, performance, architecture, output control and level of adoption.

 For example, [Eleventy](https://www.11ty.dev/) has a logical architecture, flexible templating, does nothing you don't ask for and is JavaScript all the way down.

+### Pulling in data with APIs

+Data sources can include: headless content management systems, pricing engines, ecommerce engines, stock levels, tweets, newsfeeds and on and on.

+You can pull that content in at build time using APIs.

+By only calling data at build-time, the number of requests depends on the number of builds, not the number of visitors to your site/app.
+This can greatly reduce the load on your data source.

+You can trigger a build when the data changes so that you only build when there is an update to show.

+### Personalization